PiWebswiss/Genesis/README.md

 ### Beta Testing
-- [ ] ``inference.py``: (Code for applying the model to new images)
+- [ ] ``production.py``: (Code for applying the model to new images)
 Production Preparation
 - [ ] The model should be configured for real-world testing using a web application.
-    - [ ] The model accuracy should be evaluated.
+    - [ ] Overall model accuracy should be evaluated.
-    - [ ] The model ability to identify instruments correctly.
+    - [ ] Overall model ability to identify instrument correctly should be evaluated.
-- [ ] It should be determined whether the model is ready for the production phase (alpha test).
+- [ ] It should be determined whatever the model is ready for the production phase (alpha test).

 ## Production Preparation
 - [ ] install the model for production